-If you place into 200- or 300-level courses and do not wish to continue in the language but wish to receive 6 hours of 100- or 200-level credit for your online exam, you may do so by completing a proctored exam during the next 12 months and confirming the results of your online placement examination.
+If you place into 200– or 300–level courses and do not wish to continue in the language but wish to receive 6 hours of 100– or 200–level credit for your online exam, you may do so by completing a proctored exam during the 12 months following your original placement exam and confirming the results of your online placement examination.
 For information about how and where to take this confirmation exam, click here.

 Let's Go!
-(For Chinese, French, German, Russian, and Spanish)
+(For Chinese, French, German, Italian, Russian, and Spanish)

-- At the end of the exam, you will receive your exam results.
-They can be printed out, but your advisor will also have access to the results online.
+- At the end of the exam, you will see your exam results.
+They can be printed out, and you can log in to see your results anytime.

 If you do not see your language listed above: